- ✎ Updated

 Depending on your state, you may be required to complete Ethics training in order to become a licensed CPA.
 The most popular Ethics Course is the AICPA's Professional Ethics: The AICPA's Comprehensive Course.

+NOTE: Not all states require you to take an ethics exam, and some require specific ethics exams other than the one mentioned above.
 In general, you are required to pass your ethics exam within two years preceding initially applying for your CPA certificate.
+Check your state's specific requirements.

 Next Step In The CPA Exam Process...